 Unlike other baseline inspection procedures, (IP) 71152 biennial team inspections seek to assess elements of the PI&R programs that may not rise to the level of ROP findings.
 Consequently, these inspections may, in some instances, document qualitative observations, minor performance deficiencies, and minor violations.
 The following guidance supplements that the guidance contained in IMC 0611.

 The inspection report should describe the observations and basis for each assessment conclusion.
-The inspection scope for each assessment area should include documentation of the non-cited violations (NCVs), findings, or minor violations.
+The inspection scope for each assessment area should include documentation of the non-cited violations (NCVs), findings (FINs), licensee-identified violations (LIVs), or minor violations (MVs) that were reviewed for verification of corrective actions as well as open corrective actions to prevent recurrence (CAPRs) that were reviewed resulting from supplemental inspections.
 The report outline below contains the inspection requirements for each assessment area in a logically organized format.

-Negative assessment conclusions should be supported by examples performance deficiencies.
+Negative assessment conclusions should be supported by examples of performance deficiencies.
 When documenting such performance deficiencies, the discussion must include a disposition of the performance deficiency consistent with IMC 0612 and the Agency’s enforcement process.
 Other conclusions should be supported by a brief basis statement and should include the scope of material reviewed in reaching the conclusion.

+To document the review of open CAPRs associated with prior supplemental inspection in RPS, add the inspection report number in the description field.
+To document the closure of open CAPRs in RPS, select ‘closed’ under “Tracking Data” for the specific CAPR and add the associated inspection report number in the description field.

 Report Cover Letters